luthilab/IntanLuthiLab/RasPiFunctions/Early_Late_LC_Inh/README.md

-# RasPi functions for led triggering
+# RasPi functions for optogenetic led triggering

 This software is used in combination with Ypnos software for triggering of leds for optogenetic experiments as the ones described in  https://doi.org/10.1101/2023.05.20.541586.